Kociasta/github-search/README.md

 # github search app

-This is an simple React app for searching users on GitHub.
+This is a simple React app for searching users on GitHub.

 You could test it on [https://kociasta.github.io/github-search](https://kociasta.github.io/github-search)

 ## Features

-It use React.js with some hooks.
+It uses React.js with some hooks.

-Style with LESS and BEM.
+Styles with LESS and BEM.

 Requests to GitHub API.